simdutf/simdutf/README.md

    * @param input         the UTF-16BE string to convert
    * @param length        the length of the string in 2-byte words (char16_t)
    * @param latin1_buffer   the pointer to buffer that can hold conversion result
-   * @return a result pair struct (of type simdutf::error containing the two fields error and count) with an error code and either position of the error (in the input in bytes) if any, or the number of char written if successful.
+   * @return a result pair struct (of type simdutf::error containing the two fields error and count) with an error code and either position of the error (in the input in words) if any, or the number of char written if successful.
    */
   simdutf_warn_unused size_t convert_utf16be_to_latin1(const char16_t * input, size_t length, char* latin1_buffer) noexcept;